Clifford-Otte/pdsnd_github/README.md

 4 Mar 2020 - original project creation
 5 Mar 2020 - initial project debug
 6 Mar 2020 - project revised, submitted and accepted

+###Copyright and Licensing Info
+There are no copyrights on this project - it is open source for all